 The Council may form subcommittees of the SSC or working groups that include SSC participation, as needed, to provide recommendations for management consistent with the Act and other applicable federal laws and regulations.

-The Council has formed the Southeast Data Assessment and Review (SEDAR) Technical Committee to provide a pool of expertise in addition to the membership of the SSC and APs.
 These panels may also be called upon to review other relevant information and provide recommendations to the SSC or Council, as requested.